sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## Users
 At this point:
- - Many people learn what code does by adding types;
+ - Many people learn what code does by adding types
- - Before modifying any existing code they add types.
+ - Before modifying any existing code, they add types

-And that's not because we told them to, but because they find it easier to achive their goal with Sorbet as a tool.
+And that's not because we told them to, but because they find it easier to achieve their goal with Sorbet as a tool.

 ---